itsalways5am/systemMon-theLegacyEdition/README.md

 # System Monitor - A part of Project Aradia
 A collection of cross-platform system monitor scripts written in Python for logging OS, application state, networking etc.

 This project is currently under initial phases of active development.

 # What is the "Legacy Edition - Undercover"?
 The primary purpose of the legacy edition is to continue the project until the Original LH chooses to reveal his ways.
 The dream will continue as it no longer the dream of just the dreamer.
 It's become a collective dream.
+The aim of this application will be to authomate threat detection and mitigation on local users'systems.
+Details belowl.

-# Update : as of 2018-12-12 we are admist re-write #3 - structure stays pretty much the same but the data handling will be slightly modified to further challenge those with inquiring minds.
+Update : as of 2018-12-12 we are admist re-write #3 - structure stays pretty much the same but the data handling will be slightly modified to further challenge those with inquiring minds.
+The code you see here, is the foundation of what is being created.

 The code and project may not be what it appears to be...will you be able to discover what's beneath it all?